-Mackenzie’s dad and I had many private conversations about what we saw, so we could vent and self-soothe as she walked her path.
+Mackenzie’s dad and I had several conversations about what we saw, so we could vent and discuss options as she walked her path.
 Of course her dad wanted her to “dump him!”
-If I had jumped in, guns blazing, she would have defended him, stood up for him and their love, made excuses for him.
+So did I!
+Yet if I had jumped in, guns blazing, she would have defended him, stood up for him and their love, made excuses for him.
 That approach simply doesn’t work with adult children.
 Yet, it is the go-to for most parents who have ALL the heart for their kids, but don’t quite know an effective way to coach and empower their children.

 1. Ask empowering questions.
 (How does that align with your values?)

 2. Listen.
 (Smile, no comment.)

 3. Step into their shoes, empathize, see their view.
 (You know that I like him very much.
 He’s fun, smart, handsome, hard-working, and so well-mannered.
 Those are important qualities that draw.)

 4. Reaffirm your unconditional love and support as they navigate their own decisions and life, with you as their able, and only unbiased guide.
 (I know.
 I’m here.
 No matter what you decide, I will help you every step of the way.)